Skip to content

 Common Mistakes

-• Wrong: Skipping the MR description AI section → Right: Even if the issue has checkboxes, describe AI usage in the MR description too
+• Wrong: Skipping the MR description AI section → Right: Even if the issue has checkboxes, describe AI usage in the MR too

 • Wrong: Submitting without local testing → Right: Always run tests locally before pushing; CI is a safety net, not a substitute